fluid-project/jira-to-11ty/src/issues/FLUID-5971.md

   ]
 }
 ---
-In reviewing my proposed date-handling transformation functions in [gpii-binder](https://issues.gpii.net/browse/GPII-2053), @@Antranig Basman asked me to submit this against Fluid's Model Transformation API instead.
+In reviewing my proposed date-handling transformation functions in [gpii-binder](https://issues.gpii.net/browse/GPII-2053), Antranig Basman asked me to submit this against Fluid's Model Transformation API instead.

 There are two functions, one for string -> date, the other for date -> string.
 Both use RFC 3339 conventions, which builds on ISO 8601 and is used with both the HTML5 date field and JSON Schema.